 The PRINCE2 procedure for dealing with each project issue involves five steps:

-- Recommended appropriate actions to address the issue.
+- Recommended appropriate actions to address the project issue.

-The Project Manager writes the Configuration Management Strategy during the initiation stage.
+The project manager writes the change control approach during the initiation stage.
 This entails detailing the following:

 - Configuration management